How to Make a DIY Disney Cruise Fish Extender

-In a few weeks, we’re headed on an adventure of a lifetime with the Disney Social Media Moms Celebration.
+In a few weeks, we’re headed on an adventure of a lifetime to the Disney Social Media Moms Celebration.
 This is my third time attending the event and I’m still just as excited as if it were my first.
 It’s no secret that I love Disney.
-We’ve been going annually for the last ten years and this year is going to be even more fun since it’s our first ever cruise.
-We’ll be spending a few days at Disney before embarking on a 3-day cruise about the Disney Wonder.
-While I consider myself quite the Disney expert, a Disney cruise is completely new to me.
-So I figure what better way to learn everything there is know about cruising Disney style then jumping right in.
-Over the years, I’ve read all about fish extenders or FEs and I’m pretty excited to finally participate in my first one.
-Given the short amount of time before our trip, instead of ordering a fish extender, I tried my hand at making my own.
-I surprised myself with how easy it was to make and best of all, it cost me about $10 to make!
-Now I’m going to show you how to make your own DIY Disney Cruise fish extender.
+We’ve been going annually for the last ten years and this year is going to be even more fun since it’s our first ever Disney Cruise and my first time participating in a fish extender.
+So of course I had to make my own DIY Disney Fish Extender.

-If you know me, you know I can’t sew.
-Although I want to learn, there just wasn’t enough time for me to learn before the cruise with everything else I have going on.
 Instead, I wanted to come up with something easier.
 You can google fish extenders and plenty of ideas will pop up.
 Everything from fancy sew together creations to ones made from duct tape.
 There really is no wrong way to make one, it’s just totally up to you.

-I wanted to see what I could come up without breaking the bank.
-We headed out to my local craft store, actually 3 local stores, before I found just what I was looking for.
 These canvas bags were perfect.
 They were a blank canvas, which was exactly what I wanted.
 They were sturdy and they were cheap.
 Only $2.99 each (and I was able to use a 50% off coupon on each of them).
 Score!

 Now remember where I said I couldn’t sew?
 This project does require a little stitching.
 If you can sew, great.
 You can totally handle this.
 If you can’t then a little visit to your local seamstress should do the trick.